 On September 11, 2019, the State Medical Board of Ohio formally rejected adding anxiety and autism to the list of qualifying conditions for medical marijuana.
 It seems likely that the Ohio MMJ program will ultimately add further qualifying conditions as cannabis advocates continue to petition for changes.

-MMJ cards in Ohio are valid for 360 days.
+MMJ cards in Ohio are valid for one year.
 However, the Ohio MMJ registration date always falls on the final day of the month that your card is renewed.
-You can purchase a total of four x 90-day (or eight x 45-day) supplies before having to renew.
+You can purchase four x 90-day (or eight x 45-day) supplies before renewing.

 You need to renew before your card expires if you want to continue as a medical marijuana patient.
 Doing so involves going to the Ohio Patient & Caregiver Registry and using the login created when you initially applied for your MMJ card.

-Other Information on the Ohio Medical Marijuana License Process
+Other Information on the OH Medical Marijuana License Process

 Although the application process is straightforward, there is a lot of additional information to consider.
 We answer a few of the most frequently asked questions in this section.

-A patient (or their caregiver) must purchase a minimum of one “whole day unit” of marijuana per transaction.
-A whole day unit is defined as:
+The law initially stated that a patient (or their caregiver) must purchase a minimum of one “whole day unit” of marijuana per transaction.
+A whole-day unit is defined as:

 - One-tenth of an ounce (2.83 grams) of plant material